 Way back in 2014 (well, it feels like a long time ago!)
 I published some advice on growing grape vines in small gardens and making the most out of them, as part of my Glutbusters series.
 So now we’ve bought the grape vine, and planted it out, what are we doing with it, beyond eating the grapes or making wine?

 Rose Water & Orange Blossoms explains how to identify, clean, and store fresh grape leaves, whilst WNYC shares secrets For Perfect Stuffed Grape Leaves.
 The Herbangardener shows us how to make your own pickled grape leaves.
+In The Witches Kitchen vine leaves are used to make Little Greek Yoghurt Pies.

 Moving on from grape leaves, you can learn about Grape must, aka petimezei, an ancient healthy sweetener from Diane Kochilas, and how to make verjuice with Hunter Angler Gardener Cook.
 Verjuice, or verjus is a souring agent that was commonly used in various cultures before globalization meant you could get lemons anywhere.